 One thing I can definitely tell you from my own experience is that even if you have good skills already, there is still a lot you can learn that will make things easier, save you time and effort, really improve your art and – if this is your thing – make a lot more money.

-What kind of other resources are available online for a self-taught artist?
+What kind of other resources are available online for self taught artists?

 In addition to courses, there is so much more out there.
 You can find:

-Between online classes and all the other resources, you as a self-taught artist can find everything you need, and you may end up feeling more informed, connected and confident.
+Between online classes and all the other resources, you as a self taught artist can find everything you need, and you may feel more informed, connected and confident.
 Indeed, the decision not to go to art school may well bet the best one you’ve ever made!

-But let’s go over some of these things in a little more detail.
-In this Ultimate Guide for the Self-Taught Artist in 2020/2021, I would like to talk about:
+But let’s discuss some of these things in a little more detail.
+In this Ultimate Guide for the Self Taught Artist, I would like to talk about:

-I’m going to keep myself to listing the different kinds of visual arts, to keep our discussion more focused and applicable.
-That is, I won’t include dance, music, culinary arts, etc. I will also exclude photography, film and video here, although they really are visual arts, and a lot of us often dabble in those as well.
+I will keep listing the different kinds of visual arts to keep our discussion more focused and applicable.
+I won’t include dance, music, culinary arts, etc. I will also exclude photography, film and video here, although they are visual arts, and many of us often dabble in those as well.

 We can say that the main forms or styles of visual art are: